 Without them, as history shows, ordinary people are at the mercy of the few.
 Which is where big business and Right-wing ideology would have them.

-Thatcher tried to destroy union power when she took on the miners in the 1980s.
-She failed, destroying Britain’s mining industry and whole communities in the process.
-(History will show it for the wickedness it truly was)
+Such, born out by Tory Government suppressing union power when it took on the miners 1984/5, destroying Britain’s mining industry and whole communities in the process, (history will show it for the wickedness it truly was), weakening workers’ bargaining hand and their ability to resist unreasonable, employer demands.

-Not surprisingly, having served them well over the years, the Tories still stick with their ‘divide and conquer’ strategy.
-Still hoping to neuter and destroy unions as an effective platform for people power by turning society against them.
+Not surprisingly, having served them well over the years, the Tories still stick with their ‘divide and conquer’ strategy, still hoping to neuter and destroy unions as an effective platform for people power.

 Thankfully, more and more ordinary people are beginning to see through their divisive ploy.